texora/GeekU/src/shared/util/Log.md

-The reason behind this is to minimize the overhead in message construction when the probe is going to be thrown on the floor (through the filtering process).
+The reason behind this is to minimize the overhead in message construction when the probe is going to be thrown on the floor (by the filtering process).
 By wrapping this process in a function, the message construction overhead is only incurred once it is determined that the probe is in fact going to be emitted.